List of Big Nate characters and premises: Wesley Nichols

-The principal of P.S.
+Wesley Nichols is the principal of P.S.
 38. Nate and the other students are friendly toward him, but do not treat him as an authority figure; he is bewildered by the students.

 In the TV series, he is voiced by Kevin Michael Richardson.

 Geraldine Shipulski

-Mrs. Shipulski is Principal Nichols' secretary.
-She has a Twitter following that rivals most pop stars.
+Geraldine Shipulski is Principal Nichols' secretary.
+Often referred to as "the blushing rose of the principal's office" by Nate, she has a Twitter following that rivals most pop stars. she also (normally) has lots of jellybeans in her desk, which students often ask her for.

+In the TV series, she is voiced by Carolyn Hennesy.

 Mrs. Czerwicki

-She is a school volunteer who supervises the students in detention.
+Mrs. Czerwicki is a school volunteer who supervises the students in detention.
 She reads romance novels while sitting in detention, and Nate occasionally goads her into complaining about her personal relationships.
 Mrs. Czerwicki sometimes plays table football with Nate.
-Nate also sometimes takes reads out of her romance novels while she is asleep.
+Nate also sometimes reads out of her romance novels while she is asleep.

-Mr. Galvin
+Fontaine Galvin

-Mr. Galvin is Nate's aging science teacher.
-He has a crush on Greta Van Susteren, and has almost no visible sense of humor so conducts a boring class.
+Fontaine Galvin is Nate's aging science teacher.
+He has a crush on Greta Van Susteren, and has almost no visible sense of humor, resulting in him conducting a very boring class.
+His nose is always red for unknown reasons.
+His first name is revealed to be "Fontaine" in the TV series.

 In the TV series, he is voiced by Michael Rivkin.

-"School Picture Guy"
+School Picture Guy

-Not only appearing every year as the school picture photographer who manages to photograph Nate at his worst, but this jovial character also appears in unexpected places doing odd jobs such as a birthday clown, DJ, store Santa Claus, mall cop, a school board meeting reporter, and an advertiser for Pirates Booty mini golf.
-He sometimes works as a balloon blower during the summer.
+School Picture Guy is a jovial character appears every year as the school picture photographer who manages to photograph Nate at his worst.
+He wears a band-aid on his head, and he often addresses Nate as "kid".
+He also appears in unexpected places doing odd jobs such as a birthday clown, DJ, store Santa Claus, mall cop, a school board meeting reporter, balloon blower, and an advertiser for Pirates Booty mini golf.
+He and Nate are shown to have a good relationship, with Nate sometimes bringing him along for various schemes.
+He appears to live with his mother.
 His real name is unknown.

-He wears a band-aid on his head for unknown reasons.
+In the TV series, he is voiced by Kevin Michael Richardson.

 Coach Calhoun

-Nate's main gym teacher.
+Coach Calhoun is Nate's main gym teacher.
 He is also Nate's friends' baseball, soccer, and basketball coach.
 He manages to keep a positive attitude despite the fact that P.S.
 38's sports teams tend to lose competitions against other schools most of the time, usually by a large margin.

 Coach John

-A frequent substitute for Coach Calhoun, Coach John originally was the full-time coach of the school's physical education program.
-He also is the school's soccer(but mainly the goalie)coach.
-He has a sadistic approach to physical training.
+Coach John is a frequent substitute for Coach Calhoun.
+Coach John originally was the full-time coach of the school's physical education program.
+He also is the school's soccer (but mainly the goalie) coach.
+He has a sadistic approach to physical training, and he is hated by the students.

 In the TV series, he is voiced by Kevin Michael Richardson.